-We’re living through the Great Acceleration, turbulent with revolutions in technology, global politics, modes of human interaction, knowledge creation, the nature of culture, and, of course, the environment.
-By one estimate, 70 percent of today’s students will be in jobs that haven’t been invented yet.
+We’re living through a time of great change, with revolutions in technology, global politics, modes of human interaction, knowledge creation, the nature of culture, and the environment.
+By one estimate, 65% of today’s students will be in jobs that haven’t been invented yet.

 There is no other undergraduate institution that approaches learning this way.

 A Hampshire education extends beyond the classroom into all we do and why we do it: